All of our content is written by Canadian crypto experts, not robots. We ensure each article is reviewed and updated regularly. Learn More

 As of July 15th, 2023, Coinfield's website stopped operating properly for Canadians.
 Also, their registration status of MSB has been ceased by FINTRAC.
 As a result, we would recommend avoiding this crypto exchange at the moment.
 Feel free to check alternatives e.g. Bitget or BitBuy.
 The comparison below is outdated, but we have retained it in the event that the crypto exchange resumes proper operations in Canada.
 More information here.
 The comparison below is outdated and kept for educational purposes.
 Apparently, if you pick between Uphold and Coinfield, go ahead with Uphold.

 In this comparison, we examine Uphold and Coinfield, two prominent cryptocurrency exchanges that cater to the Canadian market.
-Both platforms offer unique features: Uphold supports a wide range of cryptocurrencies and precious metals, while Coinfield stands out with its strong referral program and the launch of its upcoming native token.
+Both platforms offer unique features, with Uphold supporting a vast array of cryptocurrencies and precious metals, while Coinfield distinguishes itself with a robust referral program and an upcoming native token.

 Description